ndizihiwesimon/ndizihiwesimon/README.md

 - I’m interested in Programming and whole technology as well
 - I’m currently learning Python, Dart, Js, Flutter, React and Django
 - I’m looking to collaborate with other developers
-- 2022 goal: is to contribute more on open source projects.
+- 2022 goal: is to contribute more on open source projects

 ### Languages and Tools: